Carolyn Peck: Purdue University

 The friction between Peck and her players eased, after the team took a preseason trip to Switzerland and France for exhibition games.
 By the start of the season, the team was together, and Peck would neither discuss the fact that she was leaving nor answer any questions about Orlando.

 The Purdue Boilermakers opened their 1998–1999 season by upsetting the Lady Vols and ending their 46-game winning streak.
 The Lady Vols had been the top-ranked team and three-time defending NCAA champions.
 Led by Katie Douglas, Stephanie White and Ukari Figgs, the Boilermakers posted a 28-1 record during the regular season, the lone loss coming by one point against Stanford.
 The team won the 1999 NCAA Division I women's basketball tournament, which was the first national championship in Purdue women's basketball history, winning all six of its games by at least 10 points, including a 62-45 victory over Duke in the title game.

 Peck became the first African American to coach a women's Division I basketball national championship team; she has since been joined by Dawn Staley, who coached South Carolina to the 2017 National Championship.
 Peck was named Women's Basketball Coach of the Year by the Associated Press, as well as becoming the first woman and the first African American to win the Winged Foot Award (which honored the best coach in college basketball) from the New York Athletic Club.
 Two weeks after guiding Purdue to the title, Peck was in Orlando preparing the Miracle for their upcoming season.

 Peck was awarded the US Basketball Writers Association (USBWA) Coach of the Year, the WBCA Coach of the Year, the AP College Basketball Coach of the Year and the Naismith College Coach of the Year awards in 1999.

-The title is the only one, to date, in women's college basketball by a Big Ten Conference school.
+The title was the first one in women's college basketball by a Big Ten Conference school.